tmtxt/tmtxt.github.com/_posts/2015-11-02-ansible-install-and-work-with-nodejs-using-nvm.md

 # Final...

 These solution are a bit ugly.
-I prefer the set environment variables because it's the general solution for other tool, not just nvm.
-However, the problem with it is that I cannot set the relative path in `PATH`, which makes it not flexible when when detecting the nvm executable files.
+I prefer configuring through environment variables because it's the common solution for other tools, not just `nvm`.
+However, the problem with it is that I cannot set the relative path in `PATH`, which makes it not flexible when detecting the `nvm` executable files.